Accommodation Options on the TOUR DU MONT BLANC

 What are my food options?

+There is a wide variety of food options on the TMB.
 If you are staying at refuges or auberges, many hikers opt for the half-board (or Demi-Pension) option which includes dinner when you arrive in the evening and breakfast the next day.
 It's possible to purchase boxed lunches as well, however the quality of the lunches does not meet the standard of the dinners, which is usually a 3 course affair.
 Instead, hikers pack up chocolate, trail mix and other snacks to eat during the day.
 Alternatively, it's possible to stop in for lunch at some of the refuges or at restaurants in the valleys you pass by.

 What are the Refuges (France), Rifugios (Italy) or Mountain Huts (the English equivalent) like?

 Almost all Mountain Huts feature dortoirs or dormitories.
 The size and quality of dorms differ greatly, even within the same hut.
 For example, in Rifugio Elisabetta, which is located 5 hours outside of Courmayeur, there are large dorms that fit up to 20 people.
 The beds are pressed close together and the sleeping arrangements can be very cramped.
 However, they also offer 4 to 7 person dorms with bunk beds.
 The beds are much farther apart and the level of noise is considerably less.
 The smaller rooms will cost about €10 more than the large dormitories - a small price to pay.
 Furthermore, their are some private rooms in the huts, however these tend to go quickly.
 Inquiring early is the best way to snag one of these coveted rooms.